 Big Red Sports Network

 I had always dreamed of broadcasting baseball games, even when I was a player.
 The organization I founded, Big Red Sports Network (formerly Cornell At Bat), is a student-run broadcasting and media group for Cornell Athletics.
 We bring access to the teams through radio, video, print, and social media.
 In the beginning, when we were trying to get our coverage out there in every possible medium, we worked with organizations such as The Cornell Review, WVBR, Cayuga Radio Group, and others, and some organizations were very difficult to navigate.
-That’s where a lot of the skills we learned in classes like Organizational Behavior, Collective Bargaining, and Arbitration paid off.
+That’s where a lot of the skills we learned in classes like Organizational Behavior and Labor Relations paid off.
 Every skill that I’ve learned about negotiations became useful, like knowing how to develop a strategy or the ways to show someone that you’re doing the right thing for everyone involved.
 By using the skills right from the classroom, we went from not being able to get anything from some organizations to being able to get everything we wanted on our terms.